decidim/decidim/docs/services/etherpad.md

     api_version: <%= ENV["ETHERPAD_API_VERSION"] %>
 ```

-## How is Etherpad feature integrated in Meetings?
+## How is Etherpad Lite integrated in Meetings?

 To better understand this feature, the final idea is to have the three moments of a meeting covered on Decidim itself by default: